Cost Guide

 ServiceTypical Added CostNotes

-Stump grinding$100 – $400Per stump; depends on diameter
+Stump grinding$100 – $400Per stump; diameter is the main cost driver

-Full stump removal$200 – $650Root ball extracted entirely
+Full stump removal$200 – $650Entire root ball extracted — more invasive, higher cost

-Emergency removal+30 to +50% (or $450–$3,000 flat depending on scope)Applied to base quote; after-hours dispatch costs more
+Emergency removal+30 to +50% (or $450–$3,000 flat depending on scope)Applied on top of the base quote; after-hours dispatch runs even higher

-How to Get a Fair Quote
+How to Actually Get a Fair Deal

-• Itemized pricing (labor, stump, debris, permits)
+• Itemized pricing (labor, stump, debris, permits listed separately)

-• Proof of liability insurance and workers' compensation
+• Proof of liability insurance and workers' compensation coverage

-How Your State Affects the Price
+Your State Changes the Price More Than You'd Think

 Compare all 50 states →